-This indicator is considered fully achieved if the country responds "Yes" to the question "Is your country implementing any policies to reduce population salt consumption?" and to the subquestions "Are these targeted at: product reformulation by industry across the food supply; regulation of salt content of food served in specific settings such as hospitals, schools, workplaces; public awareness programme; front-of-pack nutrition labeling? (must have "Yes" to product reformulation by industry across the food supply and/or regulation of salt content of food, and "Yes" to public awareness programme and nutrition labeling").
+This indicator is considered fully achieved if the country responds "Yes" to the question "Is your country implementing any policies to reduce population salt consumption?" and to the subquestions "Are these targeted at: product reformulation by industry across the food supply; regulation of salt content of food; public awareness programme; nutrition labeling? (must have "Yes" to product reformulation by industry across the food supply and/or regulation of salt content of food, and "Yes" to public awareness programme and nutrition labeling").
 Country must also provide the needed supporting documentation.

-This indicator is considered partially achieved if the country responds "Yes" to the question "Is your country implementing any policies to reduce population salt consumption?", and "Yes" to at least one of the four subquestions "Are these targeted at: product reformulation by industry across the food supply; regulation of salt content of food served in specific settings such as hospitals, schools, workplaces; public awareness programme; front-of-pack nutrition labeling?".
+This indicator is considered partially achieved if the country responds "Yes" to the question "Is your country implementing any policies to reduce population salt consumption?", and "Yes" to at least one of the four subquestions "Are these targeted at: product reformulation by industry across the food supply; regulation of salt content of food; public awareness programme; nutrition labeling?".